thindil/steamsky/bin/doc/MODDING.md

   used as ammunition (item types are in *game.dat* file).
 For 'Hull' it is maximum allowed size of installed module.
 For any other type of modules should be 0.
 - Attribute `maxvalue`: Depends on type of module.
 For 'Hull' it is max free module space.
 For 'Engine' it is engine power.
-For 'Cabin' should be that same like attribute `value` value.
 For 'Cargo' it is maximum capacity in kilograms for cargo for that module.
 For 'Gun', 'Battering\_ram' it is amount of damage done by selected weapon.
 For 'Harpoon\_Gun' it is amount of combat rounds by how long harpoon is stuck in enemy ship.
+For 'Cabin' it is the amount of possible owners.
+For 'Alchemy\_Lab', 'Furnace', 'Water\_Collector', 'Workshop' and 'Greenhouse' it is the amount of workers who can work together in this same module.
 For any other type of modules should be 0 (zero).
 - Attribute `durability`: Base durability of module.
 How many damage module can take before will be destroyed.
 - Attribute `material`: Type of item which will be used to repair or upgrade